lightning/bolts/02-peer-protocol.md

 specified depth (number of confirmations).
 After both sides have sent the `funding_locked` message, the channel is established and can begin normal operation.
-The `funding_locked` message includes information which will be used to construct channel authentication proofs.
+The `funding_locked` message includes information that will be used to construct channel authentication proofs.

         +-------+                              +-------+